-Gary Pisoni first planted his eponymous vineyard here in 1982.
-It is one of the highest in the region, with well-drained alluvial soils.
-The vineyards start at just above the valley floor and rise to elevations of up to 1300 feet.
-The hillside, with its southeast-facing orientation grabs the morning sun and the afternoon breezes cool the vineyards down so that the grapes don’t ripen too quickly.
-This provides the time necessary for remarkable flavors to develop.
+It was here that Gary Pisoni first planted his eponymous vineyard back in 1982.
+One of the highest in the region, its also boasted well-drained alluvial soils.
+With southeast-facing vineyards starting at just above the valley floor and rising to elevations of up to 1300 feet, the hillside grabs the morning sun and then enjoys afternoon breezes that cool things down dramatically so that the grapes don’t ripen too quickly.
+This provides the time and variance necessary for truly remarkable flavors to develop.

-Produced from three small blocks, Gary’s extraordinary Lucia Chardonnay is the perfect expression of the Pisoni family’s commitment to wines of both character and sustainability.
-With bright yellow-green hues and a slight unfiltered haze, it first tantalizes the nose with intriguing aromas of white peach and pineapple.
-The palate is then enamored with nuaned notes of ripe pear, nectarine, and honeysuckle.
-While oak is evident here, it is used udiciously just to add that delicate but essential hint of vanilla.
-The result is a bright yet well-textured wine with vibrant acidity that provides a complex array of expressive flavors through to a lingering finish.
+Produced from three small blocks, Gary’s superlative Lucia Chardonnay is an expression of the Pisoni family’s commitment to wines of both character and sustainability.
+With its bright yellow-green hues and slight unfiltered haze, it tantalizes the nose with intriguing aromas of white peach and pineapple.
+Afterwards the palate is enamored with nuanced notes of ripe pear, nectarine, and honeysuckle.
+Oak is barely evident, used judiciously to add a bit of structure and a hint of vanilla.
+The result is a wine with vibrant acidity and subtle yet sumptuous flavors that survive through a lingering finish.